True Detective: Night Country

 Where can I watch True Detective in the UK?

-Season 4 of True Detective is exclusively available on Sky Atlantic in the UK.
+Season 4 of True Detective is available on Sky Atlantic in the UK.
 All episodes of Series 1 – 3 of True Detective are available to watch now on Sky Atlantic.
-True Detective is not available to watch on Netflix and can only be watched on Sky in the UK.
+True Detective is not available to watch on Netflix.

 Who is in Season 4 of True Detective?